 Inspections for Fire Sprinkler Systems:

 - All underground piping, joints, valves, fire hydrants and thrust blocks shall be installed to NFPA 13 and NFPA 24 standards; City of Midlothian standards, codes and amendments; and inspected prior to hydrostatic testing.
-All joints shall be fully exposed and piping may be center loaded.
+All joints, valves and thrust blocks shall be fully exposed and piping may be center loaded.

 - All underground piping and system components shall be hydrostatically tested at 200psi for a minimum of two (2) hours.
 Flushing of piping, riser and remote FDC (if applicable) shall be witnessed by the Fire Marshal prior to installing the riser.

-- Piping system shall comply with approved plans (location, size and components).
-Fire mains shall have a minimum of 42” of soil cover to top of pipe.
+- Piping system shall comply with approved plans fire flow, (location, size and components).
+Fire risers shall be designed for building fire flow requirements and have a welded flange, Remote FDC piping shall be four inch (4") or larger with a welded flange and drip drain.
+Fire mains shall have a minimum of 42" of soil cover to top of pipe.
+Any components subject to corrosion shall be corrosion resistant and/or wrapped in polyethylene material.

-- Hydrostatic pressure test required for new installations and for tenant finish-outs with twenty (20) or more heads added or relocated.
+- A hydrostatic pressure test is required for new installations and for tenant finish-outs with twenty (20) or more heads added or relocated.
 Hydrostatic test shall be at 200psi for two (2) hours for all systems.
 All joints shall be fully exposed during inspection.

 - This inspection shall be conducted after all the drywall and millwork is completed.
 This inspection is to verify system coverage is still adequate after the initial hydrostatic pressure test.
 This will enable the Fire Marshal’s Office and the fire protection contractor to identify any deficiencies and make any necessary changes.
 Installation tag and current State of Texas inspection tag shall be in place after acceptance by the Fire Marshal.
-Knox FDC plugs/caps shall be installed prior to Certificate of Occupancy inspection.
+Knox FDC plugs/caps, FDC sign (red sign with 6" white letters) and fire riser room identification (4" letters) shall be installed prior to Certificate of Occupancy inspection.

 Inspections for Fire Alarm Systems: